 VALUED ENVIRONMENTAL COMPONENTS IMPACT-GENERATING PROJECTS CUMULATIVE IMPACTS CONSTRUCTION PHASE OPERATION PHASE Air Quality 1.
-Al Kahfah PV Project (the Project) (planned) 2.
-SEC Sub-station (beginning construction) As a worst-case scenario it has been assumed that the construction periods of these developments will coincide to an extent.
-Local ambient air quality will be potentially affected by increased dust during site clearance, and earthworks as well as by gaseous emissions from the exhaust of construction vehicles, equipment, and temporary power generators.
+Muwayh PV Project (the Project - planned) 2.
+SEC Substation (under construction) 3.
+OHTL (under construction) As a worst-case scenario it has been assumed that the construction periods of all the developments will coincide to an extent.
+Local ambient air quality will be potentially affected by increased dust during site clearance and earthworks, as well as by gaseous emissions from the exhaust of construction vehicles, equipment, and temporary power generators.
 With the adoption of typical and common management practices (mitigation measures) outlined in the ESIA Report, the cumulative impacts are anticipated to have only minor significance.
 This is mainly attributed to the remote location of the site, which has limited external sensitive receptors.
-None expected Noise 1.
-Al Kahfah PV Project (the Project) (planned) 2.
-SEC Sub-station (beginning construction) As a worst-case scenario it has been assumed that the construction periods of these developments will coincide to an extent.
+None expected.
+Noise 1.
+Muwayh PV Project (the Project - planned) 2.
+SEC Substation (under construction) 3.
+OHTL (under construction) As a worst-case scenario it has been assumed that the construction periods of all the developments will coincide to an extent.
 Construction activities will result in temporary and short duration increases in the noise and vibration levels emanating from construction site noise and construction vehicle noise.
 With coinciding construction activities there is the potential for cumulative noise impacts.
-None expected
+With the adoption of typical and common None expected.